 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am looking for a flat up to £235,500 and found one close by in Sipson I like with amenity areas and railway links nearby, however it only has 51 years unexpired on the lease.
-There is not much else in Sipson suitable, so just wondered if I would be making a grave error buying a lease with such few years left?
+I am looking for a flat up to £235,500 and identified one near me in Sipson I like with open areas and transport links in the vicinity, the downside is that it only has 51 remaining years left on the lease.
+I can't really find anything else in Sipson suitable, so just wondered if I would be making a mistake purchasing a lease with such few years left?

-If you need a mortgage that many years will likely be problematic.
-Discount the price by the anticipated lease extension will cost if not already taken into account.
-If the current proprietor has owned the property for a minimum of 2 years you could ask them to start the process of the extension and pass it to you.
-You can add 90 years to the current lease and have £0 ground rent by law.
-You should speak to your conveyancing solicitor concerning this.
+Should you need a mortgage the shortness of the lease will be a potential deal breaker.
+Discount the price by the anticipated lease extension will cost if it has not already been discounted.
+If the existing proprietor has owned the premises for at least twenty four months you could ask them to commence the lease extension formalities and then assign it to you.
+An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
+You should speak to your conveyancing solicitor concerning this matter.